adielwes/AndroidKotlinAIAgent/README.md

 2. **Processes** that perception to make decisions
 3. **Acts** based on those decisions to perform useful tasks

-In this project, the agent is **a console-based program** that interacts with the user through text, uses an LLM to interpret commands, and returns smart responses.
+In this project, the agent is presented through a Jetpack Compose-based UI, allowing users to interact via natural language input.
+It uses a generative LLM to interpret user commands and provides intelligent, contextual responses in real time.

 ---